Miguel Betancourt

 Miguel Betancourt (born 5 January 1958) is an Ecuadorian contemporary artist living in Quito, Ecuador.
 He was formed as an artist in Ecuador, the United States, and the United Kingdom.
 His paintings are a fusion of local cultural motives and colors, and Western artistic influence.

-Life
+Life and early years

-Born in Quito, Ecuador in 1958, Betancourt grew up in the outskirts of the city (Cumbayá).
-In 1974, he initiated art classes with Ecuadorian artist, Oswaldo Moreno.
-In 1976-1977, he went to study at the Milwaukee Art Center, United States, for a year.
+Born in Quito, Ecuador in 1958, Betancourt grew up in the outskirts of the city (Cumbayá), a rural parish of Quito, into a family connected to agriculture.
+This background fostered his interest in plants and nature, which would become recurring elements in his artwork.

+In 1974, he initiated art classes with Ecuadorian artist, Oswaldo Moreno, who significantly influenced his development.
+Betancourt reflected on this period, stating: "Every trip to the countryside was a lesson in approaching the canvas.
+With Oswaldo, I learned the value of cleanliness and freshness in technique."
+In 1976–1977, he went to study at the Milwaukee Art Center, United States, for a year, an experience that motivated him to formalize his artistic studies.
 Upon his return to Ecuador, he enrolled in the Pontificia Universidad Católica del Ecuador to study Pedagogy and Literature until 1982, while continuing to develop his artistic career.
 In 1988, he was invited by the Department of State of the US to a Cultural Tour.
-In the same year, the British Council awarded him a scholarship to study a postgraduate art degree at the Slade School of Fine Art at the University College London.
-During his time in London, Betancourt befriended British artist John Hoyland.
+In the same year, the British Council awarded him a scholarship to study a postgraduate art degree at the Slade School of Fine Art at the University College London (1988–1989).
+These international experiences shaped his approach to movements such as analytical cubism, surrealism, and New Figuration.
+During his time in London, Betancourt befriended British artist John Hoyland, who contributed to his understanding of abstract expressionism.